Labor Distribution Adjustments

 Processing the Labor Distribution Adjustment:

-The manner in which adjustments are entered and submitted via the Integrated Labor Distribution (LD)Module will not change.
-Creators of these batches will follow the same steps and process in entering the adjustment as they always have – but now with an emphasis on additional comments beyond the defaulted language provided by the system.
+The manner in which adjustments are entered and submitted via the Integrated Labor Distribution (LD)Module is the same as adjustments for non-sponsored awards.
+Creators of these batches will follow the same steps and process in entering the adjustment – with an emphasis on additional comments beyond the defaulted language provided by the system.

-- LD adjustments impacting sponsored projects ONLY (G and Z award/projects) will no longer ‘auto-approve’ when debiting or crediting a G/Z award/project,
+- LD adjustments impacting sponsored projects ONLY (G and Z award/projects) do not ‘auto-approve’ when debiting or crediting a G/Z award/project,

 - OSP reviews LD adjustment batches daily creating a workflow for feedback to the creator of the batch,